126.96.36.199 Assessment of extreme family breakdown & other similar exceptional circumstances

 For the purposes of independence, family breakdown may be due to various causes.
 Family breakdown must be considered in the context of the whole family situation, and must establish circumstances where it is unreasonable to expect the person to remain in that family environment.

 The existence of ongoing conflict alone is insufficient grounds to grant independence under this criteria.
 Factors which may indicate extreme family breakdown include:

-- one or more members of the family are experiencing documented behavioural and/or health problems which can be attributed to the breakdown of the family relationship,
+- 1 or more members of the family are experiencing documented behavioural and/or health problems which can be attributed to the breakdown of the family relationship

 - unsuccessful attempts have been made to resolve the issue/s, for example through counselling or mediation.